Plural-Connections/BoundarEase-platform/README.md

 - `my-app/` - the frontend (react) files. `App.js` is the main file that stitches everything together.
 Most of the remaining files correspond to React components
 - `V9cscw040_supmat.pdf` - a PDF of the supplementary materials

 NOTE: we did not include the database scripts or data to keep the identity of the school district anonymous.
-Please reach out to coverney@mit.edu if you would like access to an anonymized version of the data.
+If you want examples of our data structure you can reference the below files.
+Adapting the test data with your actual data in a database and connecting it to the scripts within the `backend` folder should be sufficient.
+- `my-app/src/map-data/array_of_GeoJSON.json`: contains test data for the map feature
+- `my-app/src/test-data/diversity.json`: contains test data for the diversity pillar
+- `my-app/src/test-data/feeder.json`: contains test data for the feeder pattern pillar
+- `my-app/src/test-data/sankey.json`: contains test data for the school utilization pillar

 ## Developing locally